Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Voyages – 1942-1945:

-There's mention of a U-boat sighting in "Nortraships flåte".
-In Apr.-1942 she was on a voyage Halifax-Liverpool when 4 hours out from Halifax a periscope and part of a conning tower was spotted.
+"Nortraships flåte" mentions a U-boat sighting.
+In Apr.-1942 she was on a voyage Halifax-Liverpool when a periscope and part of a conning tower were spotted, 4 hours out from Halifax.
 The necessary precautions were taken, including sending a radio report, then a little over an hour later another periscope was seen.
 3 rounds were fired by the gunners and another radio message sent (propably by Fern herself), but the periscope disappeared and Mosdale got away at full speed.
 This incident is also mentioned in the War Diary Eastern Sea Frontier on this external page (scroll down to Apr.
 10-1942), which states that Mosdale reported that a periscope of a sub was sighted in 43 37N 62 08W at 1900 and that she was being chased.
+(According to Page 2 of the archive documents, she arrived Glasgow on Apr.
+19).

 It appears she was involved in a collision at some point in 1944.
 I have no further details on this, except that the other ship, the British Kerry Coast, sank following the collision, though was later salvaged and repaired.